 Yuliani Dwi Lestari and Faridatus Saidah

-7. The Evolution of Halal Logistics in Malaysia, Thailand, Indonesia, Philippines and Vietnam
+7. The Evolution of Halal Logistics in Malaysia, Thailand, Indonesia, the Philippines and Vietnam

 Nor Aida Abdul Rahman, Nor Hisham Ghafar, Eka Yuliana, Mohamed Idrus Abdul Moin, Nurhayati Muhd Nur and Nurul Zuhairah Mahmud Zuhudi